Theory Of A Deadman

 The group’s fifth album, “Savages,” arrived in ’14.
 “We went back to where we belong on this record, back to the angst, back to the darkness,” explained Connolly.

 It worked very well.
-"Savages" went to #1 on Billboard's Hard Rock Albums chart and #8 on The Billboard 200.
-"Savages" also marked the band's second straight Top 10 debut on The Billboard 200 as well as their third consecutive #1 Hard Rock album.
+“Savages” topped Billboard’s Hard Rock Albums chart went to #8 on the Billboard 200.
+“Savages” also marked the band’s second straight Top 10 debut on The Billboard 200 as well as their third consecutive #1 Hard Rock album.